amirr0r/notes/questions.md

 > not specific to SSH - a competent programmer can write a tool to tunnel ports in a few hours.
 Any device on the internal network can do it - it just needs to be able to communicate with some (any) service on the Internet.
 The tool could be made to work over **SSL/TLS**, could **emulate HTTP**, or could **operate over UDP** and use **packets** that look **like DNS requests and responses**.
 SSH just makes it easier for non-programmers.
 [Source](https://www.ssh.com/ssh/tunneling/)

 ## 7. Containers ?
 What ?
 Why ?
-How ?
+How ? *Docker*

+Linux containers are technologies that allow you to package and isolate applications with their entire runtime environment—all of the files necessary to run.
+This makes it easy to move the contained application between environments (dev, test, production, etc.) while retaining full functionality.

 ## 8. Audit (daemon / framework) ?

 Try to detect and collect all malicious activity (denial of service attacks, port scans...) by generating log entries and record as much information as possible.